inspec/inspec/docs-chef-io/content/inspec/resources/selinux.md

   it { should be_enforcing }
 end

+### Test if selinux policy type
+describe selinux do
+  its('policy') { should eq "targeted"}
+end

 ## Matchers

 For a full list of available matchers, please visit our [matchers page](/inspec/matchers/).

 ### be_installed

-The `be_installed` matcher tests if the SELinux is installed on the system:
+The `be_installed` matcher tests if the SElinux policy or SElinux modules is installed on the system:

     it { should be_installed }